The E in “Environmental” refers to the practices adopted by a company regarding environmental conservation.

-When an investor is looking for an organization to be invest in, they'll consider the company’s position and the ESG criteria.
+When an investor is looking for an organization to invest in, they'll consider the company’s position and the ESG criteria.
 Today’s investors study, analyze, and choose forward-thinking organizations to make sustainable investments that ensure the well-being of all stakeholders in the long term.

-Moreover, according to the research paper “ESG factors impact the risk-return ratio” carried out by the Spanish Institute of Financial Analysts, “taking into consideration sustainability aspects improves the risk-return ratio of portfolios.”
+Moreover, according to the research paper “ESG factors impact the risk-return ratio” by the Spanish Institute of Financial Analysts, “taking into consideration sustainability aspects improves the risk-return ratio of portfolios.”
 We can say that companies that integrate ESG criteria and are more committed to society, obtain higher returns and generate a positive impact on all parties involved.

 Repsol and ESG criteria